-Table~\ref{tab:r_relief} presents the regressions for testing the effects of the disaster relief.\footnote{\setstretch{0.84}The estimated coefficients on the cohort dummies and regional interaction terms ({ $\hat{\psi}_{0}; \hat{\psi}_{1}; \hat{\psi}_{3}; \hat{\psi}_{4}$}) in equation \ref{eq2} are not reported in the same table because these estimates are largely unchanged from those in Table~\ref{tab:r_main}.} Panel A (Panel B) lists the estimates of the relief effects on height (weight).
+Table~\ref{tab:r_relief} presents the results.\footnote{\setstretch{0.84}The estimated coefficients on the cohort dummies and area interaction terms ({ $\hat{\delta}_{0}; \hat{\delta}_{1}$}) in equation (\ref{eq2}) are not reported in the same table because these estimates are largely unchanged from those in Table~\ref{tab:r_main}.} Panel A (Panel B) lists the estimates of the relief effects on height (weight).
 Columns (1)--(4) present the results for total, food, shelter, and medical treatment expenses, respectively.
-Overall, I find that the disaster relief had compensating effects on child stunting.
-Column (1) of Panel A shows that while the relief ameliorates the stunting effects on the primary school boys born in 1923, it does not have such effects on the girls' stunting.
-Furthermore, column (1) of Panel B indicates that the relief also ameliorates the weight loss of the primary school boys, while such effects are not observed for the girls.
-These results are consistent with my finding from Table~\ref{tab:r_main}: while the boys' stunting might have disappeared by secondary school ages, the girls' stunting might have persisted into their final height and weight.\footnote{\setstretch{0.84}Comparing the estimates between the boys aged 6--8 and aged 9--11 shows that the relief effects are relatively weak at early primary school ages than late primary school ages.
-This difference can be explained by the fact that the growth rate of the boys becomes higher at late primary school ages than early ages (de Onis et al.~2007).
-This tendency is much more clear on the growth in weight, which is consistent with the statistically insignificant results of the boys' weight at early primary school ages (Panel B).} To investigate what type of disaster relief can ameliorate the adverse effects of the earthquake on children, I decompose the relief expenses into three subcategories in columns (2)--(4).
-While relief expenses for food, shelter, and medical treatment had positive effects on both height and weight, the estimated effects are the largest in medical treatment, followed in order by shelter and food ($20.9$, $0.25$, and $0.1$ in the second row in Panel A).
-This result seems to be reasonable given the fact that medical treatment was intensively provided for injured people in devastated areas, whereas relief interventions for food and shelter were provided more broadly.\footnote{\setstretch{0.84}As listed in Table~\ref{tab:sum}, 68 municipalities received relief for food and shelter expenses compared with just 19 for medical expenses.}
+Overall, I find that the disaster relief had compensating effects on child stunting to a certain degree.
+Column (1) of Panel A shows that while the relief ameliorates the stunting effects on the primary school boys aged 6--8 born in 1923, it does not have such effects on the girls' stunting.
+Furthermore, column (1) of Panel B indicates that the relief also ameliorates the weight loss of the primary school boys aged 6--8, while such effects are not observed for the girls.